Year 4

 English

-In Guided Reading, we will continue to explore Matilda by Roald Dahl, helping children to develop their comprehension skills, infer meaning from the text, and foster a lifelong love of reading.
+In Guided Reading, we will be reading 'The Girl who stole an Elephant' a story set in Sri Lanka and we be helping children to develop their comprehension skills, infer meaning from the text, and foster a lifelong love of reading.

 Home Support